This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Students in IHLs are increasingly recognising the value of early exposure to industry and internships to gain real-world working experience, as well as building their resumes.
 Students with disabilities tend to face more challenges in this regard than their typical peers, which could put them at a disadvantage when it comes to securing jobs post-graduation.

 Students may approach the SEN Support Office, or SG Enable directly, to obtain support for work preparation.
-For IHL-to-Work programmes offered by SG Enable, click on the link below to find out more and to sign up:
+For IHL-to-Work programmes offered by SG Enable, to find out more and to sign up: click on the link below

 These programmes are complimentary for Singapore Citizens and Permanent Residents only.
 Disabilities supported by SG Enable for adult services are: physical disabilities, sensory disabilities (e.g. visual impairment, deaf/hard-of-hearing), intellectual disabilities and autism.